 The International Fertiliser Society was established in 1947; being part of a surge in the technical development of producing fertilisers and the birth of the modern fertiliser industry.
 The importance of boosting food production across Europe, coupled with rapid advances in the ability to produce advanced fertilisers, led to the formation of an organisation dedicated to the dissemination, discussion, and absorption of such technical information.
 While originating in the UK, from the outset the Society was an international organisation and has benefited from involvement from industry figures across Europe and beyond.

-To celebrate our 75th anniversary we will be organising a number of special events and activities.
-Between them, these will look backwards, at what the Society has achieved over its 75 years of existence, explain what it is doing now, and look forwards, at how the Society can contribute to the industry in the future.
+To celebrate our 75th anniversary we organised a number of special events and activities.
+Between them, these looked backwards, at what the Society has achieved over its 75 years of existence, explained what it is doing now, and looked forwards, at how the Society can contribute to the industry in the future.

-The first of these initiatives is that, for the duration of 2022, the cost of our Proceedings to non-members, bought through the website, will be halved, to just £15, while access to our presentational recordings will be free for non-members.
-In addition, access to the recordings of presentations made at our conferences and webinars will be free to non-members.
+The first of these initiatives was that, for the duration of 2022, the cost of our Proceedings to non-members, bought through the website, was halved, to just £15, while access to our presentational recordings was free for non-members.
+In addition, access to the recordings of presentations made at our conferences and webinars was made free to non-members.

-Throughout the year we will be running a ‘future scanning’ exercise, designed to provide the Society, and other industry organisations with a similar remit, a better understanding of effective ways to facilitate technical knowledge transfer within the industry.
-This will result in a report being published towards the end of the year.
-As part of this we are keen to gather the views of people throughout the fertiliser / crop nutrition supply chain about how able you are to obtain and absorb the technical information you need to do your job and advance your career.
-Please share your thoughts and experiences by taking this short survey.
+Throughout the year we ran a ‘future scanning’ exercise, designed to provide the Society, and other industry organisations with a similar remit, a better understanding of effective ways to facilitate technical knowledge transfer within the industry.
+This resulted in a report being published, which covers Members’ views about the ability to obtain and absorb the technical information needed to do their job and advance their career.
+This report can be downloaded here.

 On this page we have summarised the contribution of the Society to the fertiliser industry, along with some of its significant achievements.